mesosphere/dcos-docs-site/pages/1.11/deploying-services/creating-services/index.md

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->

 A Marathon application typically represents a long-running service that has many instances running on multiple hosts.
-An application instance is called a *task*.
-The *application definition* describes everything needed to start and maintain the tasks.
-A Marathon application definition creates a DC/OS _service_.
+An application instance is called a **task**.
+The **application definition** describes everything needed to start and maintain the tasks.
+A Marathon application definition creates a DC/OS **service**.

-# Deploying Hello Marathon: an inline shell script
+# Inline shell script

-Let's start with a simple example: a service that prints `Hello Marathon` to stdout and then sleeps for 5 sec, in an endless loop.
+You can deploy a simple program in an inline shell script.
+Let's start with a simple example: a service that prints `Hello Marathon` to `stdout` and then sleeps for five seconds, in an endless loop.

 1. Use the following JSON application definition to describe the application.
 Create a file with the name of your choice.